 Materials and Methods

 Animal care.
-All mice were obtained from a single breeding colony and maintained in specific-pathogen-free (SPF) conditions at the University of Michigan animal facility.
+5- to 8-week-old male and female C57BL/6 mice were obtained from a single breeding colony.
+Mice were housed in cages of 2-5 mice maintained in specific-pathogen-free (SPF) conditions at the University of Michigan animal facility.
+Each experimental treatment used 6-11 mice and was repeated 2-4 times.
 All mouse protocols and experiments were approved by the University Committee on Use and Care of Animals at the University of Michigan and completed in agreement with approved guidelines.

 Antibiotic administration.
 Mice were given one of three antibiotics, cefoperazone, clindamycin, or streptomycin.
 Cefoperazone (0.5, 0.3, or 0.1 mg/ml) and streptomycin (5, 0.5, or 0.1 mg/ml) were delivered via drinking water for 5 days.
 Clindamycin (10 mg/kg) was administered through intraperitoneal injection.